Li Shufu: Political life

-Li is an independent non-party affiliated delegate to the 13th National People's Congress, serving as one of the 94 delegates selected from Zhejiang.
+Li is a member of the 14th National Committee of the Chinese People's Political Consultative Conference (CPPCC).
+Li served as an independent non-party affiliated delegate to the 13th National People's Congress, as one of the 94 delegates from Zhejiang.

 Economic views

-Li has criticized the automotive industry joint venture system in China as producing large profits for foreign original equipment manufacturers (OEMs) and Tier 1 suppliers at the expense of innovation, quality and technology advancement by Chinese automotive OEMs.
+Li has criticized the automotive industry joint venture system in China as producing large profits for foreign original equipment manufacturers (OEMs) and Tier 1 suppliers at the expense of innovation, quality, and technology advancement by Chinese automotive OEMs.
 According to Li, this has led to complacency by domestic automotive OEMs by relying on profits from foreign partners through joint ventures instead of driving their own organisations to hire talent and improve, knowing they would control half of joint ventures run with profitable overseas manufacturers that generate healthy sales.
 He has previously argued for state-owned automotive manufacturers to partner with privately run companies.